holoviz/panel/doc/tutorials/develop_notebook.md

 ![Inspect a Panel component using SHIFT+Tab](../_static/images/notebook_inspect_shift_tab_link.png)

-Click the *Reference* link [https://panel.holoviz.org/reference/widgets/IntSlider.html](https://panel.holoviz.org/reference/widgets/IntSlider.html).
+Click the *Reference* link <a href="https://panel.holoviz.org/reference/widgets/IntSlider.html" target="_blank">https://panel.holoviz.org/reference/widgets/IntSlider.html</a>

 It should look like

 [![IntSlider Reference Documentation](../_static/images/notebook_intslider_reference_doc.png)](https://panel.holoviz.org/reference/widgets/IntSlider.html)

 :::info
-You can speed up your workflow by using the *Example* code and *Reference* links in the Panel docstrings.
+It is a good idea to use the *Example* code and *Reference* links in the Panel docstrings to speed up your workflow.
 :::

 ## Inspect a Component using `print`